abhinavmodi/avi-test-scripts/perf-scripts/README.md

 **client_threads**: Set to same number as number of cores for instance.
 If instance type is n1-highcpu-16, set to 16
 **external_access**: set to false.
 External IP isn’t needed
 **yum_install**: Custom image has ‘*ab*’ pre-installed

+### Running the test

+- cd avi-test-scripts/perf-scripts
+This step creates Linux Server cloud in Avi Controller
+- ./perf_init.py -a createcloud -f config.yaml
+The step below creates an instance that acts as a pool member
+- ./perf_init.py -a createpool -f config.yaml
+The step below creates the specified number of instances for Avi SEs and configures Avi Controller to spin up Avi SEs.
+Wait until all Avi SEs turn Green in the Infrastructure -> Dashboard page on Avi Controller.
+It can take upto 10 minutes for all Avi SEs to be up
+- ./perf_init.py -a createse -f config.yaml
+The step below creates the specified number of instances to be used as test clients.
+Wait 5-10 min for all test instances to be up and running
+- ./perf_init.py -a createclient -f config.yaml
+The step below starts _ab_ on all client instances.
+Running the command again stops and re-starts _ab_ on all instances
+- ./perf_init.py -a starttest -f config.yaml